Till date we have 3 members enlisted for this trip. With the maximum strength of 9 people, which still leave room for 6 more to join.

 Video of the trip:

-After the success of our maiden trip to the region last year, this is second time we are organizing this trek.
+After the success of our maiden trip to the region last year, this is second time we are organising this trek.
 Our CEO partook on that trip; the temptation was so intense of exotic community and the wilderness of far-eastern Bhutan of Merak and Sakten that beckons alluringly got better of our CEO, Ugen Tshering.

 Eastern region of Bhutan was recently opened to tourism and as a new hot spot destination has created quite a buzz in tourism arena.
 These region are least explored, and with an air of quaint tranquility and rare rural experience with cultural uniqueness of community.